darren-reddick/go-apigw-webchat/README.md

 ### manageHandler

 Triggered by an eventbridge schedule to clean up connection ids from the database where the connection is no longer there.

+# :pig: Known Issues

+1. Serverless sometimes doesnt remove the API Gateway log group.
+This can be an issue if the project is redeployed with the same stage name and will fail with a message indicating that the log group already exists.
+To fix simply remove the log group manually using the console or the aws cli.